KARTHIKJINKALA/React-Tasks/Forms/vite-project/README.md

 There are two ways to handle forms in the react application:
 1.Uncontrolled componenets
-->In uncrotrolled componenets input state changes will bec controlled by the DOM ->Field validations were not possible were not possible in the Uncontrolled componenets,overall form validations were possible
+->In uncrotrolled componenets input state changes will be controlled by the DOM ->Field validations were not possible were not possible in the Uncontrolled componenets,overall form validations were possible
 ->Maintanance will be difficult

 2.Controlled components
-->In Control componentsinput state changes will be controlled by the React-itself ->Field validations were possible were possible in the Uncontrolled componenets ->Maintanance will be easy
+->In Control componentsinput state changes will be controlled by the React-itself ->Field validations were possible were possible in the Controlled componenets ->Maintanance will be easy